3manuek/3manuek.github.io/_posts/2017-02-28-kafka-and-copy-in-pg.markdown

 EOF
 ```

-And then using `stored`, in order to consume from the last offset left by the consumer on the group:
+And then using `stored`, in order to consume from the last offset consumed by the
+consumer on the group:

 ```sh
 bin/psql -p7777 -Upostgres master <<EOF